Evolution of circumstellar discs in young star-forming regions: Model

 \subsubsection{Circumstellar discs}

-We model circumstellar discs using the Viscous Accretion disc Evolution Resource \citep[VADER,][]{krumholz2015}.
-VADER models the viscous transport of mass and angular momentum on a thin, axisymmetric disc.
+We model circumstellar discs using the Viscous Accretion Disk [sic] Evolution Resource \citep[VADER,][]{krumholz2015}.
+VADER models the viscous transport of mass and angular momentum in thin, axisymmetric discs.
+Each disc is defined with a grid of 100 logarithmically spaced cells, spanning 0.05 to \SI{2000}{au}.
+The larger outer limit allows the discs to expand without reaching the grid boundaries.
+The mass flow through the outer boundary of the grid is set to zero to maintain the density required to measure the disc radius.
+The mass flow from the disc's inner boundary is considered accreted onto the host star.
+Each disc has a Keplerian rotation profile and turbulence parameter $\alpha = 5\cdot 10^{-3}$, which results in a viscous timescale of $\sim \SI{0.1}{Myr}$.

 We use the standard disc profile of \citet{lynden-bell1974} to establish the initial column density of the discs as:

-where $r_d$ is the initial disc radius, $m_d$ is the initial disc mass, and $\Sigma_0$ is a normalisation constant.
+Here $r_d$ is the initial disc radius, $m_d$ is the initial disc mass.
 We consider the characteristic radius to be $r_c \approx r_d$ \citep{anderson2013}.

-For the external photoevaporation process we keep track of the outer edge of the disc.
-We define the disc radius as the radius which encloses 99\% of the disc mass \citep{anderson2013}.
+For the external photoevaporation process, we keep track of the outer edge of the disc.
+We define the disc radius $r_d$ as the radius which encloses 99\% of the disc mass \citep{anderson2013}, and set the column density outside $r_d$ to a negligible value $\Sigma_{\mathrm{edge}} = 10^{-12}\,g/cm^3$.
 The mass loss due to external photoevaporation (section \ref{model:extphotoevap}), as well as dynamical truncations (section \ref{model:truncations}), causes the disc to develop a steep density profile at the outer edge.
 The location of the edge is insensitive to the value of $\Sigma_{\mathrm{edge}}$, given that it is sufficiently low \citep{clarke2007}.
-We set the column density outside $r_d$ to a negligible value $\Sigma_{\mathrm{edge}} = \SI{e-12}{\gram\per\square\cm}$.

-Each of the VADER discs in the simulations consists of a grid of 100 logarithmically spaced cells, ranging from \SI{0.05}{au} to \SI{2000}{au}.
-All the discs have a constant turbulence parameter of $\alpha = 5 \times 10^{-3}$.